RocksDB: Features

 RocksDB is not an SQL database (although MyRocks combines RocksDB with MySQL).
 Like other NoSQL and dbm stores, it has no relational data model, and it does not support SQL queries.
 Also, it has no direct support for secondary indexes, however a user may build their own internally using Column Families or externally.
-Applications use RocksDB as a library, as it does not provide a server or command-line interface.
+Applications use RocksDB as a library, as it provides no server or command-line interface.

 History

 RocksDB was created at Facebook by Dhruba Borthakur in April 2012, as a fork of LevelDB with the initial stated goal of improving performance for server workloads.

 Integration

 As an embeddable database, RocksDB can be used as a storage engine within a larger database management system (DBMS).
 For example, Rockset uses RocksDB mostly for analytical data processing.

 Alternative backend

 The following projects have been started to replace or offer alternative storage engines for already-established database systems with RocksDB:

 ArangoDB

 ArangoDB has added RocksDB to its previous storage engine ("mmfiles").
-Starting with ArangoDB 3.4, RocksDB will be the default storage engine in ArangoDB.
+RocksDB is be the default storage engine since ArangoDB 3.4.